dmente03/gss/readme.md

 > Every line of code should appear to be written by a single person, no matter the number of contributors.

-GSS follows [mdo's Code Guide](http://codeguide.co/) for seamless HTML/CSS coding experience.
-Regarding CSS, you should pay attention specially for the topics bellow.

 ### Syntax
 - Use soft tabs with two spaces — they're the only way to guarantee code renders the same in any environment.
 - When grouping selectors, keep individual selectors to a single line.